Skip to main content

 Watching Transformers evolve into BERT, GPT, T5, and other architectures has been like watching a family tree grow:

 GPT Series (Decoder-Only): Unidirectional generation models that became the foundation for modern language models.
-The progression from GPT-1 to GPT-4 demonstrated how scaling Transformer architectures could unlock emergent capabilities.
+The progression from GPT-1 to GPT-4 showed how scaling Transformer architectures could unlock emergent capabilities (Bubeck et al., 2023), though the mechanisms behind these emergent behaviors aren't fully understood.

-T5 (Text-to-Text Transfer): Framing all NLP tasks as text generation problems showed the Transformer's incredible versatility.
+T5 (Text-to-Text Transfer): Framing all NLP tasks as text generation problems showed the Transformer's flexibility across diverse problem types.
+For more context, see open-source vs. proprietary llms: a battle of accessibility, customization, and community.

 Implementation Insights: Building Transformers from Scratch